apify/apify-docs/sources/academy/tutorials/node_js/debugging_web_scraper.md

 });
 ```

 Now the `results` variable stays on the page and you can do whatever you wish with it.
-Usually, simply log it to analyze if your scraping code is correct.
+Log it to analyze if your scraping code is correct.
 Writing a single expression will also log it in a browser console.

 ```js
 results;